 One thing to remember is that a USPTO trademark search is not a comprehensive trademark search.
 For instance, it will not reveal any trademarks that have been registered only at the state level.
 Each state maintains its own trademark registry and it is possible that someone owns a state trademark registration for a mark that is identical or confusingly similar to your mark.
 In addition, a USPTO trademark search will not uncover “common law” trademarks that have never been registered at the federal or state level, but are being used in commerce in connection with the advertising and sale of products or services.
 Although the Trademark Office cannot cite state trademark registrations or common law trademarks as a basis for rejecting your trademark application, there is always the chance that an owner of a state registration or common law trademark could challenge your application during the trademark opposition period.

 I’m US trademark attorney Morris Turek.
 If you need some assistance with your USPTO trademark search, please do not hesitate to give me a call at (314) 749-4059, send me an email at firstname.lastname@example.org, or send me a short message through my contact form (below).
 I can provide the guidance you need to streamline your search and help you avoid unexpected delays and pitfalls.
-I look forward to hearing from you soon!
+I look forward to hearing from you soon.